 - Group Processing

-Now those terms don't mean much to me and I'm sure you are thinking huh?
+Now, those terms don't mean much to me, and you are probably thinking, huh?
 Let's dive in and break it down into everyday terms and examples.

 Cooperative Learning Strategies